ShivankK26/The-Simon-Game/README.md

 # Getting Started
 To get started, create the basic UI for the game using HTML and CSS.
 After that, use JavaScript for creating logics and performing functions in it.

-## Installation
-After pasting the CDN Links, we will use various features in Bootstrap such as Carousel, Buttons, Cards, Gutters, and much more.